 Your/your child's Member ID card will arrive in the mail once you/your child is enrolled with Superior.
-It will have your/your child's Primary Care Provider (PCP) name and office number.
+It will have your/ your child's Primary Care Provider (PCP) name and office number.
 Carry this ID card and you/your child's Medicaid ID card with you at all times.
 Show both cards to the doctor so they know you are covered through Superior.

 If you do not understand this member handbook or need help reading it, call Member Services.
 We can tell you how to use our services and will answer your questions.
-You can get this handbook in audiotape, CD, larger print or in another language if you need it.
+You can get this handbook in English, Spanish, audio, larger print, Braille, CD or in other language formats if you need it.